 Name - Coco Chanel is considered a trademark name and it is used as a source identifier for the brand to distinguish their goods from other consumer goods in the marketplace.
 Building a brand reputation for quality craftsmanship and luxury.

-Symbol- The McDonalds golden arch is a classic example of a symbol trademark.
-Customers know that the arch represents Mcdonald and has successfully differentiated them from other fast-food chains.
+Symbol- The McDonald golden arch is a classic example of a symbol trademark.
+Customers know that the arch represents Mcdonald's and has successfully differentiated them from other fast-food chains.

 Sound - A significant example of a registered sound trademark is the Looney Tunes theme song.

 Below are some important steps to follow before you launch your brand online:

 1. Registering your trademark is one of the best ways to keep it protected.
 This includes your brand name, logo, designs, slogans, and any words associated with your brand.
 In some cases, this can also include your packaging, sound, or color scheme.

 2. Building a brand reputation and connecting your brand assets to your product or service gives it an extra layer of protection and may prevent copycats.
 So make sure your brand assets make it easy for consumers to quickly identify that the product or service belongs to you.

 3. When you are working with a third party you should include an intellectual property clause in every contract to ensure you maintain the rights to your intellectual property.
 The same should be done on your website and detailed in your terms and conditions.

 4. Monitor your IP, competitors, and the online presence of your brand to spot any imitators or potential users of your brand's IP.
 Be ahead of the game and stay aware of any potential intellectual property infringements.

 5. If you plan on selling your services or products in other countries do your research to understand the intellectual property protection that country provides and the state of counterfeiting.